 It’s very common to take vlogging videos while walking around or doing something that requires movement.
 While video editing software like Adobe Premiere can help out a lot, it won’t come close to the quality of a good camera with in-body optical image stabilization.
 This feature helps to prevent shaky video footage and improve the overall quality of your vlogs.

-After testing all of the cameras on this list, we concluded that Sony Cyber-shot DSC-HX9V is the best vlogging camera under 100 dollars.
+After testing all of the cameras on this list, we concluded that Sony Cyber-shot DSC-HX9V is the best vlogging camera on a budget.
 If you’re in this price range, there’s nothing better you can buy.
 This is a real deal and will serve well even when you’re getting serious about vlogging.
 It’s capable of shooting videos in full HD at 60fps, has optical AND digital image stabilization and a rechargeable Li-ion battery.
-What else cloud you want from a 100 dollar vlogging camera?

 Just by looking at Cyber-shot’s DSC-HX9V specifications you can tell that this is a real deal, after all – Sony makes it.
 It was not one of the latest cameras being made in 2011, that’s quite a while ago, yet it still does way better than any other camera at this price range.
 For example, the 3 inch LCD has 921K dots which is way more than any other camera we tested.

 This camera is also super well made and in hands feels qualitative.
 It has tons of different options and features.
-If it were me, I would take it not even considering another sub 100$ cameras.
+If it were me, I would choose it over other similarly priced cameras.

-Now, this is a great pick for the best vlogging camera under 100 dollars.
+Now, this is a great pick for the best vlogging camera.
 There is a phrase “you get what you pay for” and that’s exactly how Nikon Coolpix L32 is.
 Why it’s great for vloggers?
 Because it features image stabilization and that’s exactly what you want for a vlogging camera.
 This a beginner camera that can manage shooting some videos at 720p.
-That isn’t great, but let’s face it – if you’re getting a vlogging camera under 100 dollars you can’t expect much more.
+That isn’t great, but let’s face it – if you’re getting a vlogging camera on the cheakp, you can’t expect much more.

 The 3-inch LCD display is low on resolution featuring only 230K-dot.
 This camera is also not rechargeable so you will have to get regular disposable AA batteries and change them every time they run out which is quite a lame.